Additional Installation Information

 In the Promiscuous Mode drop-down list, choose Accept and click OK.

-Repeat the same steps on the other VMware ESXi server interface used for profiler data collection of SPAN or mirrored traffic.
+Perform these steps on any other VMware ESXi server interface that collects SPAN or mirrored profiler traffic.

 Connect to the VMware Server Using the Serial Console